walterhuan/gitskills/README.md

 # gitskills
-create a new branch dev
+create a new branch dev  and feature1